lab11/gap/README.md

 An install script is located in /software. <br/>
 The script will copy the Device Tree Overlay (DTO) to /lib/firmware, and the driver to /lib/modules/KERNEL_VERSION, where KERNEL_VERSION is your current running kernel version number. <br/>
-After navigating to software/, just run the install script:
+Navigate to software/ and run the install script:

 ```bash
 cd beaglebone-cc2520/software/
 ./install
 ```

-If using the Zigbeag cape, just plug it in and reboot the beaglebone and your board will be fully functional.
+If using the Zigbeag cape with configured EEPROM, just plug it in and reboot the beaglebone and your board will be fully functional.

-If using the board developed for the Raspberry Pi, it is not possible to autonomously configure the pinmux and load the driver on boot.
-This is because the beaglebone requires onboard EEPROM to tell it how to mux its pins and what driver to load.
-All this must be done manually without EEPROM.<br/>
-To load the Device Tree Overlay:
+If EEPROM is not configured, to load the Device Tree Overlay manually:

 ```bash
 echo BB-BONE-CC2520 > /sys/devices/bone_capemgr.9/slots